Azure/azure-rest-api-specs/specification/automation/resource-manager/readme.md

     reason: This error format is already part of the previous api, cannot change it as it will result in breaking change.
   - suppress: PutRequestResponseSchemeArm
     from: powershell72Module.json
-    reason: This error format is inherited from previous api, cannot change it as it will result in inconsistency.
-  - suppress: ProvisioningStateValidation
-    from: module.json
-    reason: This error format is inherited from previous api, cannot change it as it will result in inconsistency.
-  - suppress: ProvisioningStateValidation
-    from: python3package.json
-    reason: This error format is inherited from previous api, cannot change it as it will result in inconsistency.
-  - suppress: ProvisioningStateValidation
-    from: python2package.json
-    reason: This error format is inherited from previous api, cannot change it as it will result in inconsistency.
   - suppress: AvoidAdditionalProperties
     from: runtimeEnvironment.json
     reason: Already used in previous api version, fixing it will cause breaking change